AlirezaRoshanzamir/continuous-delivery-course/2-introduction/presentation.md

   - This means we can avoid the **2/3 of features** we build that  deliver **zero** or **negative value** to our businesses.
 - Happier teams

-Continuous delivery is not magic.
-It's about **continuous, daily improvement**: the constant discipline of pursuing higher performance by following the heuristic **"if it hurts, do it more often, and bring the pain forward"**.
+Continuous delivery isn't magic.
+It's about **continuous, daily improvement**: consistently striving for better results by embracing the principle **"if it hurts, do it more often, and bring the pain forward"**:

 <img src="assets/continuous-improvement-meme.jpg" width="220">